 1. If an accident occurs, an incident report shall be filed within twenty-four (24) hours or on the next working day following the accident with the supervisor.

-2. The City maintains Worker’s Compensation Insurance to cover accidents and illnesses incurred by City employees while on duty.
+2. The City maintains Workers’ Compensation Insurance to cover accidents and illnesses incurred by City employees while on duty.
 Liability insurance to cover accidents to citizens and visitors is carried by the City to cover possible negligence by its employees.

-3. If an injury involves exposure to blood or bodily fluids of another person, such as in a needle stick injury or blood splash, the injured employee will be counseled regarding universal precautions and offered Hep B vaccine and HIV testing.
+3. If an injury involves exposure to blood or bodily fluids of another person, such as in a needle stick injury or blood splash, the injured employee will be counseled regarding universal precautions and offered Hepatitis B vaccine and HIV testing.
 Testing and vaccines will be at no cost to the employee.

 4. If the accident involves a product in the workplace, the MSD sheet will be reviewed with the employee.
 Sections of the exposure control plan that relate to these types of exposures will also be reviewed.